FenrisWulven/aba_flooding/README.md

 Flooding Prediction in Denmark based on rain, terrain topology and soil types.

+The project homepage can be found [here](https://fenriswulven.github.io/aba_flooding/).
+It is an interactive website that explains the project and its results with interactive geographical maps.

 ## Project structure

 The directory structure of the project looks like this: